ReeceGoding/Frustration-One-Year-With-R/README.md

     like `colSums()`, `table()`, `cor()`, or `summary()`.

 -   R is **the** language of research-level statistics.
-If it’s stats, R either has it built-in or a library for it.
+If it’s stats, R either has it built-in or a has library for it.
 It’s impossible to visit a statistics Q&A website and not see R code.
 For this reason alone, R will never truly die.

 -   The generic functions in the base stats library work magic.
 Whenever you try to print or summarise a model from there, you’re going to